vbmobile/mobile-id-documentation/docs/Features/BiometricMatch/BiometricMatch_Index.md

 === "Android"

-    This method is now deprecated and will be removed in the future
     ```kotlin
-    override fun matchBiometrics(activity: Activity, params: BiometricMatchParameters) {
-        enrolment.matchBiometrics(activity, params)
-    }
+    /**
+     * Matches two face photos to check if they're from the same person.
+     *
+     * Used to match the user face photo against the photo contained in the chip from the personal document.
+     *
+     * @param context [Context] that contains the user photo, the photo from the document.
+     * @param params [BiometricMatchParameters] that contains the user photo, the photo from the document.
+     * @param resultLauncher [ActivityResultLauncher<Intent>] fragment or activity that will handle the results.
+     */
+    fun matchBiometrics(
+        context: Context,
+        params: BiometricMatchParameters,
+        resultLauncher: ActivityResultLauncher<Intent>
+    )
     ```
-    The new method contains a new parameter that's responsible to receive the result of this feature
-    ```kotlin
-    override fun matchBiometrics(activity: Activity, params: BiometricMatchParameters) {
-        // More info on the matchResultLauncher in the how to get the result section
-        enrolment.matchBiometrics(context, params, matchResultLauncher)
-    }
-    ```

 === "iOS"

     ``` swift
-    func matchBiometrics(parameters: BiometricMatchParameters, viewController: UIViewController, completionHandler: @escaping (Result<MatchReport, BiometricMatchError>) -> Void)
+    func matchBiometrics(parameters: BiometricMatchParameters, viewController: UIViewController, completionHandler: @escaping (Result<MatchReport, MatchReportError>) -> Void)
     ```

 A successful MatchReport response means that matching analysis was successfully computed in the